Juniper Mud Flap Guide

 - Best Value: Basenor - usually the easiest sub-$35 pick that still fits well

-We are currently shooting hands-on install and side-by-side fit photos on a 2026 Model Y Juniper.
-This page will be updated with real install shots and long-term wear notes.
+We're doing a hands-on installation on our 2026 Model Y Juniper.
+This page will be updated with real fitment photos, step-by-step install shots, and before/after comparisons.

 Comparison Table